-Depending on the severity of your asthma, medications can be taken on an as-needed basis or regularly to prevent or decrease breathing difficulty.
-Most people with asthma benefit from preventive treatment because this reduces the inflammation in the airways and the possibility of chronic obstruction.
+Pack your child's medications in pill boxes to help you remember to give them.
+Depending on the severity of your child's asthma, medications can be taken on an as-needed basis or regularly to prevent or decrease breathing difficulty.
+Most children with asthma benefit from preventive treatment because this reduces the inflammation in the airways and the possibility of chronic obstruction.
 This gives ongoing protection even if there are no apparent symptoms.
-For many, a combination of medications is prescribed.
+For many children, a combination of medications is prescribed.

 Many of the current medications available are inhaled.
-When you use the correct technique, medication is deposited directly into the airways.
+When your child uses the correct technique, medication is deposited directly into the airways.
 This generally produces fewer side effects than tablets or syrups.
-With some people however, oral administration (tablets or syrup) may also be prescribed.
+With some children however, oral administration (tablets or syrup) may also be prescribed.

 The important thing to remember is that there is no one "best" drug regimen for everyone.
-The medication program must be individualized to your needs.
-Monitoring your asthma and working with your doctor on an ongoing basis is the best way to ensure that the medication program is appropriate for you.
+The medication program must be individualized to your child's needs.
+Monitoring your child's asthma and working with your child's doctor on an on-going basis is the best way to ensure that the medication program is appropriate for your child.

-On the following pages is a discussion of the medications generally prescribed for people with asthma.
+On the following pages is a discussion of the medications generally prescribed for children with asthma.
 Most of the medications fall into two major groups: